exitus1/Video-Scripts/journalproposal2022.md

 This proposal will fund the work done between May 1 and December 31, 2022.
 All billing will be performed in Decred's Contractor Management System.

 Any unused funds will stay in the Treasury.

+## Feedback

+Any feedback to improve the Journal is greatly appreciated.